aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/add-child-node/_index.md

 import com.aspose.note.Notebook;
 ```

+## Step‑by‑Step Guide

-## Step 1: Set up the Data Directory
+### Step 1: Set up the Data Directory

+Define the folder that contains your OneNote notebook and any section files you plan to add.

 ```java
 String dataDir = "Your Document Directory";
 ```

-Make sure to specify the directory where your OneNote documents are stored.
+> **Pro tip:** Use an absolute path or a configurable property if your application runs on multiple environments.

-## Step 2: Load the OneNote Notebook
+### Step 2: Load the OneNote Notebook

+Create a `Notebook` object that points to the existing `.onetoc2` file.

 ```java
 Notebook notebook = new Notebook(dataDir + "Notizbuch �ffnen.onetoc2");
 ```

-Load the OneNote notebook you want to modify.

-## Step 3: java create onenote section (insert new section onenote)
+If the file cannot be found, an `IOException` will be thrown—ensure the filename and path are correct.

+### Step 3: Create a New Section (Child Node)

+Instantiate a `Document` for the new section file (`.one`) and append it to the notebook.

 ```java
 notebook.appendChild(new Document(dataDir + "Neuer Abschnitt 1.one"));
 ```

-Create a new child node (in this case, a new section) and add it to the notebook.
+You can repeat this line inside a loop to add multiple sections at once.

-## Step 4: Save the Notebook
+### Step 4: Save the Modified Notebook

+Specify the output filename and save the notebook with the newly added child node.

 ```java
 dataDir = dataDir + "AddChildNodetoOneNoteNotebook_out.onetoc2";